-BE IT FURTHER RESOLVED, that pursuant to section (b)(4) of the Code, designated employees shall file their Statements of Economic Interest ("SEI's") with the Director of the Department of Legislative Services, who shall make and retain a copy of each SEI and forward the original to the office of the City Clerk.
+BE IT FURTHER RESOLVED, that pursuant to section (b)(4) of the Conflict of Interest Code, designated members shall file their statements of Economic Interest ("SEI's") with the Economic Development Services Director and upon receipt of the statements, the Director shall make and retain a copy and forward the original of these statements to the City Clerk.

-BE IT FURTHER RESOLVED, that this revised Code shall supersede all others governing the Department of Legislative Services and shall become effective upon the date of adoption of this resolution.
+BE IT FURTHER RESOLVED, that the Conflict of Interest Code for EMTEK LOAN Committee shall become effective upon the date of adoption of this resolution.